 The Q-liner gives you detailed information about the river flow and provides a bottom/bed profile.
 It is ideal for rivers 0.5 - 5 m deep.
 The Q-liner uses Doppler technology to measure the vertical velocity profile.
 One of the big advantages is that the Q-liner can be operated from the shore through Bluetooth communication.
 Sometimes, it is not possible to use the Q-liner all the way, since the water level can be too shallow near the banks.
-Water depths of less than 0.5 meters should be measured with the Valeport.
-If unable to measure velocity for several meters, a simple depth measurement with a measuring rod will help a lot for the data post-processing.
+If the water depth is of less than 0.5 meters the discharge should be measured with the Valeport.
+However, during full bank situations where the shallow part near the edges is less than 3 meters wide, no additional velocity measurements are necessary.
+In these cases or if unable to measure velocity for several meters, a simple depth measurement with a measuring rod will help a lot for the data post-processing.

 - Two persons

-- Field chart 15: Qliner_2019
+- Field chart 15: Qliner\2019

 - Qliner manual made by Asiaq: Hydrologiske målinger, Zackenbergelven

 - Qliner (located in House 2 in a big box) (Remember to charge batteris!!
 (AA))

 - Qliner PDA (Remember to charge!!)

-- Drysuit
+- (Drysuit)

-- Life west
+- (Life west)

 - Digital camera

+- Range finder/Distometer (Gandalf stick)

-Figure 49: Discharge measurements are performed along the hoist trolley.
+Figure 50: Discharge measurements are performed along the hoist trolley.
 Qliner is attached to the steel wire.